 Microsoft announced a partnership with Adobe and has identified the Adobe Marketing Cloudas the “preferred” marketing solution for Enterprise, which is also a way of implying that there are other solutions available, such as Click Dimensions.
-The existing Microsoft Dynamics Marketing application will not be offered as part of the Microsoft Dynamics Enterprise Edition.
+The existing Microsoft Dynamics Marketing module will not be offered as part of the Microsoft Dynamics Enterprise Edition.

 Dynamics 365 for Customer Service

 This application contains the functionality currently contained in the Microsoft Dynamics Service module.
 Cases, SLA’s, Contract Management, Service Calendar, and the rest of what we now know to be the Microsoft Dynamics Service plan should be supported.
 We should be clear that this is NOT the “Field Service” application that is also available in the Enterprise Edition.

 Dynamics 365 for Field Service

 This application is designed for companies that require field service technicians to provide services at various locations in the field, and features a wide set of functionality around that endeavor, such as Word Order Management, Dispatch and Scheduling, Service Locations, Customer Assets, Preventative Maintenance, Inventory Management, Customer Billing, and Analytics.
 With a subscription with Azure, there is support for the powerful concept of “Internet of Things,” where devices deployed to the field can communicate to a central repository and trigger alerts, as well as providing meta-data for preventative maintenance purposes.